oheinonen/ot-harjoitustyo/documentation/architecture.md

     UI ->> UI: initialize_expense_list()
 ```
 UI-class calls create_expense function with parameters that user has given as input.
 Application creates new Expense object (it also adds user as owner and date to be now) and saves it to database with ExpenseRepository object.
 Then UI refreshes the view so that it includes the new Expense object

+### Other functionalities
+Same principles apply for other functionalities as well.
+Whenever user creates somtehing new, updates information or removes information, user interface calls method in either UserService, ExpenseService or CategoryService, and then that method calls other method in either UserRepository, ExpenseRepository or CategoryRepository.
+When everything is done, user interface is updated so that it always shows up-to-date information.